 The provider had procedures to reduce the possibility of Legionella or other bacteria developing in the water systems, in line with a risk assessment.
-Recommendations had been actioned and records of water testing and dental unit water line management were in place.
+The risk assessment had been completed by an external contractor in April 2018.
+Water temperatures were being monitored and recorded regularly.